the-vtex-files/the-vtex-files.github.io/discovery.md

 Then he pulled an axe from the back of his trousers and split my skull apart.<br> "See, I am REAL.
 A friend from the past, who just allowed for some sunshine flowing into u."

+It felt as if a plug was pulled from a sink and my consciousness drained out.
 I could watch cerebral matter, bone splinters and body fluids spattering through the air, onto the golden shimmering cereal and his muscular body.
-It felt as if a plug pulled from a sink, and my consciousness drained out.

 Somehow still functioning, I must have lost it or died and entered a parallel universe, either way, there was no other choice than being game for it.
 Strange how impeccable the mind works after a sudden burst of violence.
-Just being slaughtered, I wouldn't want to show any weakness, how would it have benefited the situation anyway?
+Just being slaughtered, I didn't want to show any weakness, how would it have benefited the situation anyway?
 I was naked.<br>
 "What message? was that the fucking message? who is the sender?"<br>
 "no, listen, the msg contains documents that are beyond any subjective interests.
 You created them, your past you.
 Your language was different then though, lots of noise you were talking LOL"<br>
 He told me that my memory had been erased without clarifying the circumstances, and the longer I was talking to Divock the more my stable reality crumbled.
 But wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?

-On the other hand the imminent revelation freaked me out but I was ready to unearth the truth and asked for file transfer.
+Now trembling with fear and totally freaked out by the imminent revelation, I asked for file transfer.

-"I will put them on ur harddrive.
+"I will put the folder on ur harddrive.
 Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>

 hat the hell was this?
 The folder contained files that didn't make any sense.